Table of Contents

 Traditional Greek spinach pie (spanakopita) - credits: Anna Hoychuk/Shutterstock.com

 Greeks are really famous for their pies.
-Spinach pie (spanakopita) and cheese pie (tiropita) are among the numerous choices that a vegetarian can eat.
+Spinach pie (spanakopita) and cheese pie (tiropita) are among the numerous choices that a vegetarian can taste.
 They are usually made with homemade phyllo and a rich filling.
-As bakeries are common throughout Greece, you are always able to find the pie of your preference.
+As bakeries are common throughout Greece, you can find these delectable treats around every corner of the country and if you do so, don't skip on eating one; it is a feast for your taste buds you won't regret!

 Greek salad or “Horiatiki”